nouxia7/nouxia-notes/content/posts/arm-kernel-rop-heroctf-2025/index.md

 We found our target, `0xffff000000a90010`.
 Interestingly, this address doesn't seem to be affected by KASLR.
 I've run this test multiple times and the address inside `0xffff000000a90010` always points to the kernel image everytime.
 I'm not quite sure why this happens, but hey, atleast we got our leak.

 ### Bypassing the Canary
-This one is a bit tricker than getting the kernel base.
+This one is a bit trickier than getting the kernel base.
 I put a breakpoint in `safe_log` to see where the kernel was obtaining its canary from.
 ```nasm
    0xffffbd5b95c90200    sub    sp, sp, #0x60             SP => 0xffff800080223940 (0xffff8000802239a0 - 0x60)
    0xffffbd5b95c90204    stp    x29, x30, [sp, #0x50]